jkeam/ocp-virt/README.md

 ## Prerequisite

-Test on v4.14 and will most likely work on 4.13 and 4.15.
+Tested on OpenShift 4.14 and will most likely work on 4.13 and 4.15.
 The OCP Virt Roadshow cluster is a great cluster to use for this as you will have most of the below already setup for you.
-I actually used that workshop to develop a lot of this content.
+I actually used that cluster myself to develop a lot of this content.

 1. OpenShift Cluster with Bare Metal Worker and ODF installed